shaik1002/biggitlabbomb/doc/install/docker/troubleshooting.md

 ## Error executing action run on resource `ruby_block`

-This error occurs when using Docker Toolbox with Oracle VirtualBox on Windows or Mac, and making use of Docker volumes:
+This error occurs when using Docker Toolbox with VirtualBox on Windows or Mac, and making use of Docker volumes:

 ```plaintext